tylertitsworth/5th-age-srd/Character-Rules/Strongholds.md

 #### Demesne Effects

-- Fortifications in the commander's demesne grant units defending them an extra +2 Morale bonus.
+- Fortifications in the warlord's demesne grant units defending them an extra +2 Morale bonus.
-- Menhirs appear in the commander’s demesne, following anyone hostile to those who call this province home, imposing themselves between intruders and the locals.
+- Menhirs appear in the warlord’s demesne, following anyone hostile to those who call this province home, imposing themselves between intruders and the locals.
-- Archers who train in the commander’s demesne find their arrows go farther and strike more accurately.
+- Archers who train in the warlord’s demesne find their arrows go farther and strike more accurately.
-- Edged weapons in the commander’s demesne are keener and do not dull.
+- Edged weapons in the warlord’s demesne are keener and do not dull.

 ---

 #### Fight from the Back

-A Commander can use a quick action to gain 1d3 command points instead of making an attack.
+A Warlord can use a quick action to gain 1d3 command points instead of making an attack.
 You can do this a number of times equal to your fortress level.
 You regain all expended uses after a full recovery.

 ---